 Artificial Intelligence Explained

 Why should businesses, particularly SMBs, care about AI?
-The reason is because a multitude of those weak — i.e., narrowly focused — AI algorithms are rapidly being embedded in, or added to, practical business applications that can help improve efficiency, reduce costs and drive growth.
-AI algorithms can help SMBs automate repetitive tasks, gain valuable insights from data and enhance customer experiences in ways that, before AI, were open only to bigger companies with deeper pockets.
+The reason is because a multitude of narrowly focused AI algorithms have been embedded in, or added to, practical business applications that can help improve efficiency, reduce costs, and drive growth.
+Business software with AI capabilities can help SMBs automate more repetitive tasks, gain valuable insights from data, and enhance customer experiences in ways that, before AI, were open only to bigger companies with deeper pockets.

 For example, AI-powered customer service chatbots and virtual assistants can handle basic customer inquiries 24/7, freeing up human staff to focus on more complex issues.
 They can also learn from customer interactions to provide more personalized and efficient support over time.
-(It’s worth noting that many of the existing chatbots we have all likely interacted with — and been frustrated by — are rules-based or far simpler AI systems; the new breed of AI-enhanced customer chatbots emerging now is not so limited.)
+Today’s AI-enhanced chatbots are far more sophisticated than the rules-based systems that frustrated customers in earlier years; they’re capable of understanding context, handling complex queries, and even detecting customer sentiment.

 In marketing and sales, AI algorithms can analyze customer data to identify patterns and preferences, enabling businesses to create targeted marketing campaigns and personalized product recommendations that can lead to higher conversion rates and increased customer loyalty.
 And that, of course, means more revenue.

-Internally, AI can help companies improve automation in data entry, bookkeeping and inventory management tasks, for example, reducing the risk of human error and saving time.
+Internally, AI can help companies improve automation in data entry and inventory management tasks, for example, reducing the risk of human error and saving time.
 It can also assist with financial management and accounting functions, such as demand forecasting, budgeting and planning, and producing financial statements.
+Increasingly, AI agents—systems that can autonomously plan and execute multistep tasks—are being deployed to handle complete workflows, from processing invoices to onboarding new employees.

 How Does AI Work?